 - If a counselee intends to harm himself or herself, the counselor will make every effort to work with the individual to ensure his or her safety.
 However, since counseling is virtual, additional measures may need to be taken to keep them safe.

 The length of counseling can vary greatly, depending on the problems being addressed.
 The length of counseling will also depend on what you put into counseling.
 If you complete your homework assignments, spend time in the word and in prayer, involve yourself in your local church, and come to counseling ready to be transparent and vulnerable, you will significantly speed up the counseling process!

 Anchored Hope counselors have formal training in counseling and they have formal training in the Bible.
 All of our counselors have gone through a rigorous interview process and are vetted for Biblical wisdom, counseling skills, and maturity.
 Please see the counselors page to learn about each counselors’ training.
-All counselors meet twice a month for case consultation, are involved in monthly supervision, and undergo yearly continuing education.
+All counselors meet for case consultation, are involved in monthly supervision, and undergo yearly continuing education.

 Counselees can request the counselor with whom they would like to work.
 Assuming the counselor is taking new counselees and assuming your schedule fits with counselor’s availability, you will be placed with the counselor you request.
 If you don’t request a counselor, our office staff will match the counselee with the counselor most suited to meet your specific needs.

 It depends on which counselor you are going to work with.
 Each counselor’s schedule and availability is different.
 You will be able to schedule your sessions based on the appointment times open or the possibility of accepting a cancellation opening.
 We will try our best to get you scheduled the week after you request an appointment.